Battle of Rocroi: Battle

-Enghien's illumination
+Enghien's maneuver

 Enghien, aware that his left and center were bending under pressure, decided not to pull them back, but to exploit his momentum on the right flank.
 He ordered a cavalry encirclement, which was achieved via a sweeping strike and got behind the Spanish lines.
 He then smashed through the back of the Spanish infantry in the center and went on to crash into the rear of the Spanish right-flank cavalry that had engaged his reserves.
 The move was a complete success, and when the Spanish cavalry scattered, it left the infantry isolated, prompting the Spanish artillery crew to flee the battlefield.
 Regarded as the finest in Europe for over a century, the Spanish infantry, now enveloped on all sides, held its formations and repulsed two French cavalry attacks.
 Enghien massed his artillery alongside the captured Spanish guns, and relentlessly hammered the Spanish squares.
 The Germans and Walloons deserted, overwhelmed and broken, but the veteran Spanish tercios remained on the field with their commander.